lbrilh/lbrilh.github.io/_portfolio/project-2.md

 permalink: /portfolio/project-2
 ---

-Based on a triplet input (anchor, positive and negative) of food pictures (anchor, similar taste and distinct taste), a neural network was designed and trained to predict similar food tastes.
-The image embeddings were generated using a pretrained neural network.

-* Transformed, resized and normalized images to generate embeddings using ResNet50
-* Designed neural network using ReLu activation functions via the pytorch library
-* Split data into training and validation set
-* Multiple epochs were used to train neural network
+A neural network was trained to predict similar food tastes based on triplets of food pictures (anchor, similar taste, and distinct taste).
+Image embeddings were generated using ResNet50 by transforming, resizing, and normalizing the images.
+The neural network was designed with ReLU activation functions using the PyTorch library.
+The data was split into training and validation sets, and multiple epochs were used for training.

 [This Project's GitHub Repository](https://github.com/lbrilh/FoodTaste)